thecml/pytorch-lmdb/README.md

 Forked from https://github.com/Lyken17/Efficient-PyTorch/ and simplified.
 Also works on Windows systems now.

 # Speed overview
 Trained on the Cats versus Dogs dataset avaliable on [Kaggle](https://www.kaggle.com/c/dogs-vs-cats/data).
 Results compare the torch.ImageFolder and our lmdb implementation.
-These are the results storing data on a local SSD:
+These are the results using a local SSD:

 ```
 Timings for lmdb (my own implementation)